Accessibility mode is enabled

 The vision for Sacramento's new Officer Next Door is for Sacramento to become the safest big city in California and a model of community policing practices.
 A key component of the Officer Next Door initiative is the development of the new Sacramento Community Police Commission (SCPC).
 For more information about the SCPC and to apply, please visit the City's Boards & Commissions website or contact Francine Tournour.

-Download the free Sacramento 311 Android phone app, iPhone app or web service.
+Visit the new Sacramento 311 Knowledgebase.
+Download the free Sacramento 311 Android phone app or iPhone app.

 More News RSS Feed